New results on sum-product type growth over fields: Proof of Theorem

 If we omit \eqref{cond2}, then the following estimate holds for $A,B\subset \F_p$

 \end{thm}

 It was shown in \cite{Rudnev} that Theorem \ref{Rudnev} generally cannot be improved.
 This is also the case with the Stevens-de-Zeeuw theorem, modulo factors of $\log|A|$.

-The following lemma is based on a calculation of Green~\cite[Proof of Lemma 3.1]{GreenSumProdNotes}, which refined an earlier calculation of Bourgain, Katz, and Tao~\cite[Lemma~2.1]{BKT2004}.
+The following lemma is based on a refinement of~\cite[Lemma~2.1]{BKT2004}; see also~\cite{Konyagin2003,BGK2006}.
 We reformulate it in terms of the incidence function $i$ defined in~\eqref{i function}, c.f.~\cite[Lemma 1]{MPInc}.
 Sums are over all lines in $\F_{p}^2$ and not just those incident to some point of $A \times A$. \begin{lem} Let $A \subset \F_{p}$.

 In particular

 \end{lem}

 This simple yet powerful lemma was implicitly extended to general point sets $P\subset \F_q^2$ by Vinh~\cite{Vinh2011}.
 The paper~\cite{MPInc} contains a proof and many applications.